 We have entered into non-competition agreements with all of our employees.
 These agreements prohibit our employees, if they cease working for us, from competing directly with us or working for our competitors for a limited period.
-Under of our employees and it may be difficult for us to restrict our competitors from gaining the expertise our former employees gained while working for us.
+Under current U.S. and Israeli law, we may be unable to enforce these agreements against most of our employees and it may be difficult for us to restrict our competitors from gaining the expertise our former employees gained while working for us.
 If we cannot enforce our employees' non-compete agreements, we may be unable to prevent our competitors from benefiting from the expertise of our former employees.